crosswalk-project/crosswalk-test-suite/tools/atip/README.md

 ## Introduction

-ATIP(Application Test in Python), a ¡°behave¡± binding library as the bridge between application and BDD too ¡°behave¡±, and use WebDriver and platform interfaces to implement detailed BDD steps for application.
+ATIP(Application Test in Python), a â€œbehaveâ€ binding library as the bridge between application and BDD too â€œbehaveâ€, and use WebDriver and platform interfaces to implement detailed BDD steps for application.
 ATIP resources host on [Crosswalk Test Suite Project](https://github.com/crosswalk-project/crosswalk-test-suite/tree/master/tools/atip)

 ## Configuration - environment.py